- 1 VEGAN DIET FOR LONGEVITY

 The McDougall Studies Take a Slightly Different Approach to Plant-Based Diet

-Current studies show that the popular carbohydrate restricted diets are harmful to the body.
+Current studies show that popular carbohydrate-restricted diets are harmful to the body.
 For example, low-carbohydrate diets elevate LDL cholesterol and impair endothelial function.
 Impairment of endothelial function promotes vascular diseases and the development of atherosclerosis and hypertension.

 Evidence abounds regarding the hazardous effects of diets rich in animal foods.
 Additionally, studies strongly indicate the beneficial effect of plant-based diets in promoting longevity.
 However, replacing animal foods should include minimally refined plant foods for the achievement of maximum benefits.
 This may partly explain why the benefits of a vegetarian diet appear more profound in the Seventh-day Adventist community than in other populations.